Carimus/node-disks/README.md

  - Precommit linting
  - Precommit formatting via [Prettier](https://prettier.io)
  - Prepublish TypeScript build for distribution on npm
+ - Ready-to-use GitHub Actions workflow for releasing on push to `master`

 ## Using this Template